aspnetzero/documents/docs/en/Features-Angular-Host-Settings.md

 >
 > * To use two factor login with **SMS verification** you have to enable **Phone number verification enabled (via SMS)** setting in **User Management** tab.
 >
-> * If user does not have verified phone number they will allow to login.
+> * If user does not have a verified phone number, user will be logged in without sms verification.

 ## Email